You are here

 Health and Social Care Act 2008 (Regulated Activities) Regulations 2010

-These regulations have come into force at different times according to the type of service involved.
+These regulations, amended by the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014, have come into force at different times according to the type of service involved.
 They contain definitions of the services and activities that people must be registered to provide.

 In some cases, they contain details about the stages at which different types of provider will be brought into the registration system.
 They also contain details of the standards that people registered to provide and manage services will have to observe.